hazelcast/hazelcast/hazelcast-documentation/src/HazelcastStabilizer/ExecutingAStabilizerTest.md

 ./run.sh
 ```

+The script `run.sh` is for your convenience which gathers all commands used to perform a test in one script.
 The following is the content of this example `run.sh` script.

 ```
 ???